Agent Skills: Vibes DIY App Generator

 Fireproof API

 Fireproof is a local-first database - no loading or error states required, just empty data states.
-Data persists across sessions and can sync in real-time.
+Data persists across sessions and syncs in real-time when Connect is configured.

 Setup